Antoinette Konikow

 Antoinette F. Buchholz Konikow (November 1869 – 2 July 1946) was an American physician, Marxist, and radical political activist.
 Konikow is best remembered as one of the pioneers of the American birth control movement and as a founding member of the Communist Party of America, forerunner of the Communist Party, USA.
 Expelled from the Communist Party as a supporter of Leon Trotsky in the fall of 1928, Konikow went on to become a founder of the Communist League of America, the main Trotskyist organization in the United States.
-Konikow's 1923 book, Voluntary Motherhood, is regarded as a seminal work in the history of 20th Century American feminism.
+Konikow's 1923 book, Voluntary Motherhood, is regarded as a seminal work in the history of 20th-century American feminism.

 Biography

 Early years

-Antoinette F. Buchholz was born on November 11, 1869, in the Russian empire, the daughter of Theodor Buchholz and Rosa Kuhner Buchholz, both of whom were ethnic Jews.
-She attended secondary school in Odessa in the Ukraine before emigrating to Zurich, Switzerland to attend the university there.
-She married a fellow student, Moses J. Konikow (pronounced KO-ni-koff), in Zurich in 1891.
+Antoinette Federika Buchholz was born to Lutheran parents in 1869, in Orenburg in the Russian Empire.
+She was the daughter of Theodor Buchholz and Rosa Kuhner Buchholz.
+She had an older brother who was also a physician, Dr. Wilhelm Buchholz.

+She attended secondary school in Odessa in Ukraine before immigrating to Zurich, Switzerland to attend the university there.
+In 1891 in Zurich, she married a fellow student, Moses J. Konikow (Konikov), a Belarusian Jew from Vitebsk.

 While in Switzerland, Konikow joined the Emancipation of Labor group headed by Georgii Plekhanov.

-The Konikows subsequently came to America in 1893.
+The Konikows subsequently came to America on 8 May 1893.
 Antoinette attended Tufts University, near Boston, from which she graduated with honors in 1902 with a medical degree.
 The couple had two children, Edith Rose Konikow (b.
 1904) and William Morris Konikow (b.
 1906) before divorcing in 1908.

 She remained a practicing medical doctor in Boston up through the 1930s.